Individuals, organisations and society

 Biography

-Robert Kerrison is a Senior Lecturer in Cancer Care and co-leads the Cancer Care Expert Group (School of Health Sciences) at the University of Surrey.
+Robert Kerrison is an Associate Professor in Cancer Care and Co-Lead for the Cancer Care Expert Group (School of Health Sciences).
 Rob's ongoing programme of work focuses on inequalities across the cancer pathway, from symptom awareness, screening and early diagnosis, through to treatment.
+He holds several awards as principal investigator, including a prestigious Cancer Research Fellowship and Breast Cancer Now Project Grant.
+He is also a co-investigator on a number of research programmes, including the NIHR Policy Research Unit for Cancer Awareness, Screening and Early Diagnosis, and an NIHR Health and Social Care Delivery Research Award ('Cancer-Learn').